 Dr. Emmi Pikler

-“Emmi Pikler was born in Austria and became well-known in Budapest (Hungary), as an excellent pediatrician in the 1930s…Her vision of a healthy infant was an active, competent and peaceful infant, who lives in peace with himself and his environment.
-She would visit infants and families weekly, discuss with the parents how to promote their development, based on their view of the child and her own observations, and provide guidance to mothers about upbringing practices and how to create an optimal facilitating environment for their infant.”
+“Emmi Pikler was an Austria-born, well-known pediatrician in Budapest (Hungary), in the 1930s…Her vision of a healthy infant was an active, competent and peaceful infant, who lives in peace with himself and his environment… She would visit infants and families weekly, discuss with the parents how to promote their development, based on their view of the child and her own observations, and provide guidance to mothers about upbringing practices and how to create an optimal facilitating environment for their infant.”

 – by Anna Tardos, taken from The Pikler Collection